-As caravan insurance specialists, we saw a 46% rise in claims for caravans damaged by fire last year.
+As caravan insurance specialists, we saw a 46% rise in claims for caravans damaged by fire in 2011.
 Luckily we have had no customers seriously injured by fire in that time but we have witnessed some severely damaged caravans, and as such want to provide some advice on ways to protect your caravan from fire.

 First of all, the most important thing to protect from fire are the people in your caravan.
 So this means that a smoke alarm (or even two smoke alarms for larger vans) is an absolute must-buy.
 They can be picked up very cheaply, and are even provided for free by many local fire services, so there really is no excuse in not having one fitted.